-SENTRI is the trusted traveler program for travelers entering the United States from Mexico.
+SENTRI is the Trusted Traveler Program for travelers entering the U.S. from Mexico.
 In this post, we’ll look at:

 Secure Electronic Network for Travelers Rapid Inspection (SENTRI) is a program providing modified security screening processes for its pre-approved members.
-SENTRI also provides major improvements in overall security, because it makes screenings more efficient.
+SENTRI also greatly improves overall security because it makes screenings more efficient.

-SENTRI program participants can enter the United States via dedicated primary lanes at certain Southern land border ports.
-In addition, SENTRI members are allowed to use the NEXUS lanes when they enter the U.S. from Canada by land, though this doesn’t work the other way around (such as into Canada).
+SENTRI program participants can enter the U.S. via dedicated primary lanes at certain Southern land border ports.
+In addition, SENTRI members are allowed to use the NEXUS lanes when they enter the U.S. from Canada by land, though this doesn’t work the other way around (such as entering Canada).

-Note that SENTRI differs from NEXUS because the latter is a joint program between Canadian and United States immigration authorities, whereas SENTRI is just a CBP program.
-This means SENTRI only applies to customs and immigration inspections coming into the United States, not into Canada or Mexico.
+Note that SENTRI differs from NEXUS because the latter is a joint program between Canadian and U.S. immigration authorities, whereas SENTRI is just a CBP program.
+This means SENTRI only applies to customs and immigration inspections coming into the U.S., not into Canada or Mexico.